Saeed-Youseef1/Saeed-Youseef1/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
 </h1>
 <p>
-I'm a Junior Software Engineer with a strong foundation in computer science principles, including data structures, algorithms, object-oriented programming, and problem-solving.
+I'm a Software Engineer with a strong foundation in computer science principles, including data structures, algorithms, object-oriented programming, and problem-solving.
 I have practical experience building full-stack applications using React on the front end and Node.js on the backend.
 I am passionate about writing clean, maintainable code and continuously advancing my technical skills.
 I thrive in collaborative environments, enjoy working on real-world projects, and aim to contribute to creating efficient and user-friendly software solutions.
 My goal is to grow as a developer and be part of building impactful, scalable applications.
 </p>

 - 👨‍💻 Junior Software Engineer specializing in Frontend Development.